gostkov/rsvz_checker/README.md

 ## About
-`rsvz_checker` is an application which can help you receive information about the russian phone number by HTTP.
+`rsvz_checker` is an application which can help you receive information about the phone number by HTTP.
 It can be helpful if you're using Asterisk or some other softswitch.

 ## How it works
 Compile application with the golang compiler, deploy to your server, setup config file (env variables) and that's all.